-11 Liquidity and Cash flows of the Fund
+12 Liquidity and Cash flows of the Fund

-Fund is an insurance linked plan, members are expected to continue in the scheme, during their entire membership tenure.
+The fund is an insurance linked plan, members are expected to continue in the scheme, during their entire membership tenure.
 The overall liquidity profile of the fund is reviewed and updated regularly.
 The liquidity profile takes into account investment, cash flow and market liquidity considerations.